 Current U-6 Unemployment Rate:

-For March 2014 the official U-6 unemployment rate fell from 13.1% to 12.8%.
-But the independently produced Gallup equivalent called the “Underemployment Rate” disagrees and is at 16.9% down from 17.5% last month.
-But there still is a whopping 4.1% differential between Gallup and BLS on supposedly the same data!
+For June 2014 the official U-6 unemployment rate rose from 11.7% to 12.4%.
+But the independently produced Gallup equivalent called the “Underemployment Rate” disagrees and is at 15.8% down from 16.4% last month.
+So the differential between Gallup and BLS on supposedly the same data has closed a bit.

 What is U-6?